 Space for All

-The MAKE Garden Cafe, located next to the farm, is a flexible “pop-up” cafe and cultural arts space that brings the produce of the farm, the products of the kitchen, and the people of North Park together.
-Starting with some inaugural events this spring, the MAKE Garden Café will serve hand-crafted beverages and foods with fresh, ethnic flavors reflecting the abundant diversity of San Diego’s refugee and immigrant communities.
+Pop on 30th, located next to the farm, is a flexible “pop-up” cafe and cultural arts space that brings the produce of the farm, the products of the kitchen, and the people of North Park together.
+Starting with some inaugural events this spring, Pop on 30th will serve hand-crafted beverages and foods with fresh, ethnic flavors reflecting the abundant diversity of San Diego’s refugee and immigrant communities.
 The site will house rotating visual arts displays (sculptures, murals, woven arts) and musical performances representing the many cultures in nearby City Heights.

-As a social enterprise, the MAKE Garden Café will train, employ and support Project CHOP and Youth FarmWorks participants to operate the Café and further improve their English and communication skills necessary for self-sufficiency and success in the U.S.
+As a social enterprise, Pop on 30th will train, employ and support Project CHOP and Youth FarmWorks participants to operate the café and further improve their English and communication skills necessary for self-sufficiency and success in the U.S.